openstack/ovn-bgp-agent/doc/source/contributor/drivers/nb_bgp_mode_design.rst

   .. note::

-    To be able to expose tenant networks a ovn version ovn23.09 or newer is needed
+    To be able to expose tenant networks a OVN version OVN 23.09 or newer is required.

 To accomplish the network configuration and advertisement, the driver ensures: